 ARTICLE 2 UNION REPRESENTATIVE VISITS

-(a) Within the Federal Government Security Guidelines and with the Federal Government’s authorization onto the Base, duly authorized representatives of the Union shall be permitted to visit worksites for the purpose of observing conditions under which employees are working.
+Within the Federal Government Security Guidelines and with the Federal Government’s authorization onto the Base, duly authorized representatives of the Union shall be permitted to visit worksites for the purpose of observing conditions under which employees are working.
 The Community Manager must be notified in advance of all visits by a Union Representative.

 ARTICLE 3 MANAGEMENT RIGHTS